Code-Institute-Submissions/village-winery/README.md

 3. The website has been tested for responsiveness using [Am I Responsive](http://ami.responsivedesign.is/).

 4. One of the post-deployment issues brought to my attention was that once hovered over the navigation bar and buttons it would push the other content due to border appearing around links and buttons.
  To fix this I researched Google and came across a solution on [Stackoverflow](https://stackoverflow.com/questions/18887058/css-hover-creating-border-but-pushing-content).
+5. Lighthouse reports ran for both mobile and desktops.

 ## Deployment